 Being able to present genuine moments of frustration, desperation, love and fear so plainly and honestly without shedding the mundane situations in which they occur imbues those moments with powerful meaning, more so than any impassioned performance or beautifully lensed shot ever could.
 In doing so, the film wonderfully captures the little things that become the landmarks of what is special in our lives.
 Rather than the big grand gestures, it is the easily overlooked, often annoying things we miss when they are no longer there.

-It would also be criminal not to end this review without highlighting its MVP in Olivia Coleman.
+It would also be criminal not to end this review without highlighting its MVP in Olivia Colman.
 To say that she emotionally anchors the film and keeps its premise grounded (no pun intended) would be to grossly understate the sheer power of her nuanced and extraordinarily sincere performance.
-Coleman embodies a light-hearted and quietly passionate soul whose embarrassing parent antics endear her to us within seconds of her appearing on screen.
+Colman embodies a light-hearted and quietly passionate soul whose embarrassing parent antics endear her to us within seconds of her appearing on screen.
 We only need to see her in her element for under two minutes before the plot kicks in, to understand that she is the rock upon which the family is built.
 Her understated yet very visible resolve to hold everybody up even as things continue to deteriorate manifests in the most tender of smiles and the sharpest of rebukes.
-Coleman elevates already very strong material on the page from Oscar Sharp and writer Dawn King, while simultaneously giving Dooley and Corfield a foundation on which to build incredible performances of their own, making it impossible not to imprint our own loved ones onto the very real characters that the film presents.
+Colman elevates already very strong material on the page from Oscar Sharp and writer Dawn King, while simultaneously giving Dooley and Corfield a foundation on which to build incredible performances of their own, making it impossible not to imprint our own loved ones onto the very real characters that the film presents.